PhilipVigus/CV/README.md

 | [Skills](#Skills) | [Education](#Education) | [Experience](#Experience) | [Hobbies](#Hobbies) | [Blog](https://medium.com/@philvigus) | [Music](https://soundcloud.com/philvigus) |

 I am a driven, dedicated full-stack developer who loves to learn new things.
 I have spent much of my career working in education, initially as a teacher, before working in quality assurance where I worked with organisations across London to improve the quality of the courses they delivered.
 I am now looking for a change of direction, and with a degree in Computer Science, I am returning to my roots.
 I love the creative side of software engineering and being able to see a website or app grow in front of me.
-I want a job that allows me to do that.
+I want a job that allows me to do that, and completed the Makers Academy bootcamp to prepare myself for a career as a software engineer.

 ## Skills